Skip to content

 --tool-surface selects the visible MCP tool catalog for every HTTP server-pool entry:

-• meta: domain-level meta-tools, the default consolidated catalog.
+• meta: domain-level meta-tools, the consolidated catalog.

 • individual: every GitLab operation is exposed as its own tool.